Categories

 Lesson Three: Alignment Accelerates Implementation

 The book’s discussion of alignment is essential for compliance.
 Lomax and Dubriwny use Ocean’s Eleven as a cultural reference point.
 The plan works not because one person is brilliant, but because purpose, people, and process are aligned.
-Implementation fails when a good idea lacks the right coalition, the right operational fit, or the right timing.
+Implementation fails when a good idea lacks the right coalition, operational fit, or timing.

 Lesson Four: Find Failure First

 The pre-mortem section of The Art of Implementation is one of the most useful tools for compliance professionals.
 The authors ask teams to imagine that an initiative has failed and then work backward to identify why.
 This is precisely how CCOs should approach major program changes.
 Before launching a new hotline platform, ask why employees might still avoid reporting.
-Before deploying AI-assisted monitoring, ask what privacy, bias, transparency, and explainability concerns could arise.
+Before deploying AI-assisted monitoring, ask about potential privacy, bias, transparency, and explainability concerns.
 Before rolling out a third-party due diligence platform, ask why business teams might work around it.
 Before redesigning incentives, ask what unintended behaviors the new metrics could create.

 Pre-mortems are internal controls in action.
-They force the organization to identify failure modes before the market, regulator, whistleblower, or plaintiff does.
-They can and are a powerful tool at your disposal as a CCO or compliance professional.
+They force the organization to identify failure modes before the market, the regulator, the whistleblower, or the plaintiff does.
+They can be and are a powerful tool at your disposal as a CCO or compliance professional.

 Lesson Five: Movements Beat Mandates